pradeepcep/qwaver/README.md

     * a user can can take the tables produced by two results and subtract them from each other.
     * The above table difference works when the table has the same number of rows, when they have two columns, and when the second column is numeric.
     * an "order by column" that takes a string for a column name or, if integer, col index
 * A way to be able to combine search results from one database into the query of another.
 For example, one day the base returns IDs and the other query on a different database uses those IDs.
+* permissions
+  * only org admins
+    * can see DB menu, edit or add DB
+    * can make invitations
+  * only query creators and org admins
+    * can edit, can see the edit buttons
+    * can delete

 #### Small but cool things:
+* returned row count added to result model; show this in results sidebar on query page
 * https (helping set that on the DigitalOcean server)
 * after the user signs up, the next screen is they accept a Terms of Service (apache 2.0)
 * Add “read only“ user fields to database set up.